yale-mgt-656/madlibs/README.md

   Familiarize yourself where everything lives.
 You'll use the shell commands `cd` to change directories and `ls` to see what is each directory.

-7. Create a new branch

-  It might help to give your group a name.
-Then, you can make your branch something like "fantastic-falcons-verbs" or "bouncing-bears-adverbs".

 7. Create a new file